Your Gift Can Last Forever

 An endowment gift to Central College today provides a brighter picture for our future.
 When you make a donation to our endowment, you give a gift with both immediate and long-term benefits.

 Endowment donations are invested.
-A portion of the annual income from the investment is used to address immediate needs at Central College.
+A portion of the annual income from the investment is used to address immediate needs at Central.
 The remaining funds are reinvested to ensure indefinite support.Watch How It Works

 History of Family Ties to Central Inspires Bequest Gift